Ebazhanov/linkedin-skill-assessments-quizzes/node.js/node.js-quiz.md

 - [ ] const { readFile } = require(fs)
 - [ ] const { readFilePromises: readFile } = require(fs)
 - [ ] const { readFile } = require(promises)

-### Q44.
-When a request is received in the HTTP module, what is the type of the first argument passed to that event, usually named req?
-- [ ] http.ServerRequest
-- [x] http.IncomingMessage
-- [ ] http.ClientRequest
-- [ ] http.ServerResponse